Tell Your Story

 Time spent at Bethesda Naval Hospital

 This probably isn’t the type of story you are looking to be submitted, but I decided to submit anyway.
-My son was severely injured in Iraq in October, 2004.
-He was 42 years old and a LtCol in the Marines.
-At that point in the war, he was the highest ranking officer to...
+My son was severely injured in Iraq in October 2004.
+He was 42 years old and a Lt.
+Col. in the Marines.
+At that point in the war, he was the highest-ranking officer...

 Lynda: Time spent at Bethesda Naval Hospital